 service-policy output File-Sharing

-Creating a access list to prevent these traffic.
-We already created a access group matching these traffic .
+Create an access list to prevent this traffic.
+We already created an access group matching this traffic.

 access-list 102 deny ip any any

-The policy created to block or drop layer 7 application traffic based on NBAR application map is permanent and there is no need for periodic updates or customization even if the application uses random ports or dynamic IP.
+The policy created to block or drop Layer 7 application traffic based on the NBAR application map is permanent, and there is no need for periodic updates or customization even if the application uses random ports or has a dynamic IP.